zencrypted/crypto/README.md

-# Сryptonite
+# Сrypto Night

-Сryptonite — is a crypto library with support of Ukrainian cryptographic standards and PKI X.509 cryptocontainers.
+Сrypto Night — is a crypto library with support of Ukrainian cryptographic standards and PKI X.509 cryptocontainers.

 Implemented algorithms: